8gywce293pcg/splash/index.md

 <br>

+Alt under blir fjernet, har det her for markdown syntax eksempler.
 -----------------------------------------------------------------
-Alt dette fjernes, har det her for markdown syntax eksempler.

 You can use the [editor on GitHub](https://github.com/8gywce293pcg/splash/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.